-We have audited the accompanying balance sheet - statutory basis of Self Insured Lumber Businesses Association, Inc. as of December 31, 2008, and the related statements of operations - statutory basis and cash flows - statutory basis for the year then ended.
+We have audited the accompanying balance sheets - statutory basis of Self Insured Lumber Businesses Association, Inc. as of December 31, 2009 and 2008, and the related statements of operations - statutory basis and cash flows - statutory basis for the years then ended.
 These financial statements are the responsibility of the Group's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of Self Insured Lumber Businesses Association, Inc. as of December 31, 2007 were audited by other auditors whose report date June 19, 2008 expressed an unqualified opinion on those financial statements as they relate to the accounting practices prescribed or permitted by the Division of Insurance of the Commonwealth of Massachusetts.
-The other auditors, in their report dated June 19, 2008 expressed an adverse opinion on those same financial statements as they relate to accounting principles generally accepted in the United States of America.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provide a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.